ianstormtaylor/pg-sql-helpers/Readme.md

 `
 ```

-Safely create a literal SQL "LIMIT" clause from a dynamic `number`.
-Passing a non-number value will throw an error.
+Create a SQL "LIMIT" clause from a dynamic `number`.
+In the number is `Infinity`, `LIMIT ALL` will be output instead.

 #### `OFFSET`
 `OFFSET(number: Number)`